 DC Office Opens

-Helped the cable industry win a major victory in the Telecommunications Act of 1966, which paved the way for innovations such as broadband.
+The firm helps the cable industry win a major victory in the Telecommunications Act of 1996, which paves the way for innovations such as broadband.

 Pepsi Center and Nuggets

-Led ASCENT Entertainment Group, former owner of the Denver Nuggets NBA franchise and the Colorado Avalanche NHL franchise, in negotiations with the city of Denver to finance and build the Pepsi Center.
-Also completed the first non-recourse financing of a sports franchise.
+Our attorneys lead ASCENT Entertainment Group, former owner of the Denver Nuggets NBA franchise and the Colorado Avalanche NHL franchise, in negotiations with the city of Denver to finance and build the Pepsi Center—completing the first non-recourse financing of a sports franchise.

 Mile High Stadium